DETAILED ACTION

 Greyscale

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to configure Mihailescu, wherein the semiconductor of the plurality of MOS components has a depletion depth matching an interaction depth of the charged particles emitted from the radiopharmaceutical; and wherein the pixels of the pixel array are of a size such that, in response to interaction with received charged particles emitted from radiopharmaceutical, the created interaction charge carriers in the depletion layer are detectable across multiple pixels, as taught by Barrett, as such modification would provide a clinically practical, less labor intensive, high-resolution 3D imaging of in vivo tissue (paragraph 4), with a reasonable expectation of success, as Mihailescu is also concerned with providing a gamma radiation detector with improved resolution, contrast and lower noise levels (paragraph 87).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to configure Mihailescu, wherein the semiconductor of the plurality of MOS components has a depletion depth matching an interaction depth of the charged particles emitted from the radiopharmaceutical; and wherein the pixel array is configured to detect the created interaction charge carriers in the depletion layer across multiple pixels, as taught by Barrett, as such modification would provide a clinically practical, less labor intensive, high-resolution 3D imaging of in vivo tissue (paragraph 4), with a reasonable expectation of success, as Mihailescu is also concerned with providing a gamma radiation detector with improved resolution, contrast and lower noise levels (paragraph 87).

 Mihailescu in view of Barrett does not teach a grip configured to be at least partially inserted into the subject and to manipulate the probe head inside the subject.